Drumcondra, Dublin: Drumcondra's Development Scheme

 Dublin Corporation purchased what was former farming land west of St Patrick's teacher training College.
 The bulk of the purchased land serviced by Dublin Corporation was developed as a tenant purchase project in c.
 1928; mirroring a nearby, larger project in Marino and 'The Tenters' in Dublin City.
 Roads in the new triangle shaped estate were named after a popular Archbishop of Dublin William Walsh, but mostly Irish language scholars and historians such as James Hardiman, Samuel Ferguson, John Windele, David Comyn and Patrick Joyce.
 The area north of here was sold to private developers, Building Societies and Trusts including the Irish Sailors and Soldiers Land Trust who built housing development on Home Farm Road and Griffith Avenue in the early 1930s.

-The Irish Sailors and Soldiers Land Trust was created originally in order to generate housing for ex-servicemen however due to WWI and war veterans now a factor, its priorities changed.
+The Irish Sailors and Soldiers Land Trust was created originally in order to generate housing for ex-servicemen, often WWI veterans.
 There were 20 separate housing schemes across the county of Dublin.
 Drumcondra was one of the top 3 major schemes they took on with 66 dwellings as part of the scheme.
 Although the size does not compare to that of Killester, its housing scheme was better integrated into the neighbouring development projects.
 The housing built by the ISSLT in Drumcondra was constructed on the land provided and serviced by Dublin Corporation, forming part of a 'Reserved Area' north of the Dublin Corporation's housing scheme.
 The ISSLT purchased four and a half acres of the Drumcondra Reserved Area for its housing scheme.
 These houses built along what is now known as Lambay Road are conventional in design and built in blocks of four with some semi-detached cottages.
 These houses have extensive gardens in the front and back of each and look similar and therefore blend in with those of the Reserved Area scheme already set out by the Corporation.
 The ISSLT's identity is clearly marked in Drumcondra by plaques displayed on houses through Lambay Road.